real-space/AngstromCube/README.md

     	- can make use of GPUs
     	- does not require more input than the atomic coordinates

+**Current Status**
+    Here, we list the features that are planned but have so far not been addressed:
+    - different versions of LDA, GGA, meta-GGA
+    - efficient eigensolver for the full grid Hamiltonian
+    - GPU acceleration
+    - complex wave functions, k-points
+    - periodic images (SHO basis)
+    - total energy
+    - magnetism

 **First tests**
     We should start off by making a branch of juRS that works on Green functions